CrypticSignal/video-quality-metrics/README.md

 - If you want to compile FFmpeg yourself, [here](https://github.com/yash1994/Build-FFmpeg-with-libvmaf) are instructions on how to compile FFmpeg (on Ubuntu 20.04) with support for the libvmaf filter (make sure you download vmaf v2.0.0 (or above) rather than v1.5.2).
 # Usage:
 ```
-usage: main.py [-h] -ovp ORIGINAL_VIDEO_PATH [--threads x] [-e {x264,x265,av1}] [--cpu-used {1,2,3,4,5,6,7,8}] [-crf CRF_VALUEs) [CRF_VALUE(s) ...]] [-p PRESET(s) [PRESET(s ...]]
+usage: main.py [-h] [--av1-cpu-used {1,2,3,4,5,6,7,8}] [-cl <an integer between 1 and 60>] [-crf CRF_VALUEs) [CRF_VALUE(s) ...]]
-               [-n x] [-i <an integer between 1 and 600>] [-cl <an integer between 1 and 60>] [-t x] [-pm] [-dp DECIMAL_PLACES] [-ssim] [-psnr] [-ntm] [-tvp TRANSCODED_VIDEO_PATH]
+               [-dp DECIMAL_PLACES] [-e {x264,x265,av1}] [-fc FILTERCHAIN] [-i <an integer between 1 and 600>] [-n x] [-ntm] -ovp
+               ORIGINAL_VIDEO_PATH [-pm] [-p PRESET(s) [PRESET(s ...]] [-psnr] [-ssim] [-t x] [--threads x] [-tvp TRANSCODED_VIDEO_PATH]

-Available arguments:
+optional arguments:
   -h, --help            show this help message and exit
-  -ovp ORIGINAL_VIDEO_PATH, --original-video-path ORIGINAL_VIDEO_PATH
-                        Enter the path of the original video.
-A relative or absolute path can be specified.
-If the path contains a space, it must be surrounded in double quotes.
-                        Example: -ovp "C:/Users/H/Desktop/file 1.mp4"
-  --threads x           Set the number of threads to be used when computing VMAF.
-                        The default is set to what Python's os.cpu_count() method returns.
-For example, on a dual-core Intel CPU with hyperthreading, the default will be set to 4.
-                        Example: --threads 2
-  -e {x264,x265,av1}, --video-encoder {x264,x265,av1}
-                        Specify the encoder to use (default: x264).
-  --cpu-used {1,2,3,4,5,6,7,8}
+  --av1-cpu-used {1,2,3,4,5,6,7,8}
                         Only applicable if choosing the AV1 encoder.
 Set speed/quality ratio.
 Value Range: 1-8
                         Lower values mean slower encoding but better quality, and vice-versa.
-  -crf CRF_VALUE(s) [CRF_VALUE(s) ...], --crf-value CRF_VALUE(s) [CRF_VALUE(s) ...]
-                        Specify the CRF value(s) to use.
-  -p PRESET(s) [PRESET(s) ...], --preset PRESET(s) [PRESET(s) ...]
-                        Specify the preset(s) to use.
-  -n x, --subsample x   Set a value for libvmaf's n_subsample option, if you only want the VMAF to be calculated for every nth frame (default: 1).
-                        Example: -n 24
-  -i <an integer between 1 and 600>, --interval <an integer between 1 and 600>
-                        Create a lossless overview video by grabbing a <cliplength> seconds long segment every <interval> seconds from the original video and use this overview video as the "original" video that the transcodes are compared with.
-                        Example: -i 30
   -cl <an integer between 1 and 60>, --clip-length <an integer between 1 and 60>
                         Defines the length of the clips (default: 1).
 Only applies when used with -i > 0.
                         Example: -cl 2
-  -t x, --encode-length x
-                        Create a lossless version of the original video that is just the first x seconds of the video.
-This cut version of the original video is what will be transcoded and used as the reference video.
-You cannot use this option in conjunction with the -i or -cl arguments.
-                        Example: -t 60
-  -pm, --phone-model    Enable VMAF phone model.
+  -crf CRF_VALUE(s) [CRF_VALUE(s) ...], --crf-value CRF_VALUE(s) [CRF_VALUE(s) ...]
+                        Specify the CRF value(s) to use.
   -dp DECIMAL_PLACES, --decimal-places DECIMAL_PLACES
                         The number of decimal places to use for the data in the table (default: 2).
                         Example: -dp 3
-  -ssim, --calculate-ssim
-                        Enable SSIM calculation in addition to VMAF (default: disabled).
-  -psnr, --calculate-psnr
-                        Enable PSNR calculation in addition to VMAF (default: disabled).
+  -e {x264,x265,av1}, --video-encoder {x264,x265,av1}
+                        Specify the encoder to use (default: x264).
+  -fc FILTERCHAIN, --filterchain FILTERCHAIN
+                        Add FFmpeg video filter(s).
+Each filter must be separated by a comma.
+                        Example: -fc bwdif=mode=0,crop=1920:800:0:140
+  -i <an integer between 1 and 600>, --interval <an integer between 1 and 600>
+                        Create a lossless overview video by grabbing a <cliplength> seconds long segment every <interval> seconds from the original video and use this overview video as the "original" video that the transcodes are compared with.
+                        Example: -i 30
+  -n x, --subsample x   Set a value for libvmaf's n_subsample option if you only want the VMAF/SSSIM to be calculated for every nth frame.
+                        Without this argument, VMAF/SSIM scores will be calculated for every frame.
+                        Example: -n 24
   -ntm, --no-transcoding-mode
                         Enable "no transcoding mode", which allows you to calculate the VMAF/SSIM/PSNR for a video that you have already transcoded.
                         The original and transcoded video paths must be specified using the -ovp and -tvp arguments, respectively.
                         Example: python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim
+  -ovp ORIGINAL_VIDEO_PATH, --original-video-path ORIGINAL_VIDEO_PATH
+                        Enter the path of the original video.
+A relative or absolute path can be specified.
+If the path contains a space, it must be surrounded in double quotes.
+                        Example: -ovp "C:/Users/H/Desktop/file 1.mp4"
+  -pm, --phone-model    Enable VMAF phone model.
+  -p PRESET(s) [PRESET(s) ...], --preset PRESET(s) [PRESET(s) ...]
+                        Specify the preset(s) to use.
+  -psnr, --calculate-psnr
+                        Enable PSNR calculation in addition to VMAF (default: disabled).
+  -ssim, --calculate-ssim
+                        Enable SSIM calculation in addition to VMAF (default: disabled).
+  -t x, --encode-length x
+                        Create a lossless version of the original video that is just the first x seconds of the video.
+This cut version of the original video is what will be transcoded and used as the reference video.
+You cannot use this option in conjunction with the -i or -cl arguments.
+                        Example: -t 60
+  --threads x           Set the number of threads to be used when computing VMAF.
+                        The default is set to what Python's os.cpu_count() method returns.
+For example, on a dual-core Intel CPU with hyperthreading, the default will be set to 4.
+                        Example: --threads 2
   -tvp TRANSCODED_VIDEO_PATH, --transcoded-video-path TRANSCODED_VIDEO_PATH
                         The path of the transcoded video (only applicable when using the -ntm mode).
 ```